cagallo/rancid-tomatillos/README.md

 ## Directions and Features <a name="directions"></a>

 Scroll through the main page to view all movies in the database.
+Each movie's title and rating are visible.

 ![all-movies-short](https://user-images.githubusercontent.com/78453792/153780939-7df21bbb-41cf-4440-9f77-09f8e0c88773.gif)